emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 Yes and no.

-Spiraling into anxiety and Imposter Syndrome is painful, but it’s also a powerful catalyst for action.
+Spiraling into anxiety and Impostor Syndrome is painful, but it’s also a powerful catalyst for action.

-Ultimately, execution is all that really matters, and nothing undermines execution like Imposter Syndrome.
+Ultimately, execution is all that really matters, and nothing undermines execution like Impostor Syndrome.
 If I let it win, my chances of success dwindle to zero.

-Ironically, the harsh reality of Imposter Syndrome is what motivates me to overcome it.
+Ironically, the harsh reality of Impostor Syndrome is what motivates me to overcome it.

-The Imposter is beatable.
+The Impostor is beatable.
 Here’s how:

 <p class="sub-section">By setting an attainable goal</p>